regen-network/testnets/README.md

 We will have a working fork of [Lunie](https://github.com/luniehq/lunie) at https://lunie.regen.network and a fork of [Big Dipper](https://github.com/forbole/big_dipper) at at https://bigdipper.regen.network/

 The genesis files are in [./latest](latest).
-This is an incentivised testnet, and further details can be found on the Regen blog: <link to be added>
+This is an incentivised testnet, and further details can be found on the Regen blog: [algradigon regens testnet](https://medium.com/regen-network/algradigon-regens-testnet-2000-4ea377c4a590)

 Gentx submissions must be included in a PR to this repo *by 22nd Jan at 1200UTC*.
 The genesis file will be released by 1800UTC on 22nd Jan - 23 hours before genesis.